canonical/netbox/docs/development/getting-started.md

 !!! tip "IDE Integration"
     Some IDEs, such as the highly-recommended [PyCharm](https://www.jetbrains.com/pycharm/), will integrate with Django's development server and allow you to run it directly within the IDE.
 This is strongly encouraged as it makes for a much more convenient development environment.

+## UI Development

+For UI development you will need to review the [Web UI Development Guide](web-ui.md)

 ## Populating Demo Data